s194050/02239-Assignment-3/README.md

 Using the other options of the printer server
 =============================================

-Choosing any other functions, can be done by following the instructions on-screen.
+Choosing any other functions, and running them can be done by following the instructions on-screen.